freedev/solr-legacy-docker/README.md

 ### Add your own solr core/collection

-Just copy you core into the directory
+Just copy your core into the directory

     data/solr-jetty-1/store/solr